Lead & Drinking Water | Regional Water Providers Consortium

 • Do not boil water to remove lead.
 Boiling water will not reduce lead.

 • Test your child for lead.
-Ask your physician or call the LeadLine at 503-988-4000 to find out how to have your child tested for lead.
+Ask your doctor or call the LeadLine at 503-988-4000 to find out how to have your child tested for lead.
 A blood lead level test is the only way to know if your child is being exposed to lead.